 Recreational (technical) tree climbing has a number of distinct advantages over many other adventure activities.
 Here are some of them:

 - Tree climbing is good exercise.
 Tree climbing is not only fun, but it's also an excellent workout.
-Though it's not nearly as demanding as it appears, climbing is great exercise for the arms and legs.
-Climbers work many muscle groups they often don't use elsewhere, and climbing is also great for the spine.
+Though it's not nearly as demanding as it appears, climbing is great exercise for the arms, legs, and back.
+Climbers work many muscle groups they often don't use elsewhere.
 The extra bonus to this exercise is that it is stimulating and never boring.

 - Tree climbing is very safe.
 When climbers carefully follow the basic "do and don't" rules, they are virtually assured of a safe climbing experience.
 TCI has never had anyone fall out of a tree or get badly injured during one of our events.